‘Fairy Tail’ 530: Anna’s Plan To Defeat Acnologia; Zeref Turns Natsu Into END?

 I knew it was Anna Heartfilia!!#FairyTail #Jellal #Erza #Wendy #Anna pic.twitter.com/uzoA0sJS8I

-— ????Aori Redfox???? (@IronRdfox) April 1, 2017
+—????Aori Redfox???? (@IronRdfox) April 1, 2017

 Back then, Acnologia was unstoppable; none of the dragons could defeat him.
 The dragons entered the bodies of the dragon slayers and decided to travel into the future, hoping that a way to defeat the Black Dragon could be found by then.
 Surprisingly, it was Zeref who constructed the Eclipse Gate that allowed them to travel through time.